Introduction: Free-body diagrams and friction

 Set yourself the following learning outcomes for this lab:

-- Analyse physical situations, and draw representative Free Body Diagrams for both stationary and in-motion scenarios.
+- Analyze physical situations, and draw representative free-body diagrams for both stationary and in-motion scenarios.

-- Write equations that describe the force of friction in a given situation (both static and kinetic friction).
+- Develop equations that describe both the force of static friction and kinetic friction.

-- Apply the concepts of friction to real-life scenarios.
+- Apply the concepts of friction to real-life scenarios that exemplify acceleration, static forces, and dynamic forces.

-- Identify static vs. kinetic frictional forces and how they affect motion.
+- Identify static versus kinetic frictional forces and how they affect motion.

 But before any of that, it’s important to get warmed up!